Quick Tips: How To Sleep Better After Rhinoplasty

 Woman stretches her left arm out while smiling in bed.

-Rhinoplasty can be an incredibly satisfying procedure, and for our rhinoplasty (nose job) patients in Orlando, we can provide patients with beautiful, natural-looking results.
+Rhinoplasty can be a very satisfying procedure, and for our rhinoplasty (nose job) patients in Orlando, we can provide patients with beautiful, natural-looking results.
 However, achieving these results is more than just showing up on your surgery date.
 You must carefully follow post-op instructions to get the best possible results.
-Part of these instructions includes how to sleep safely and comfortably.
+Part of these instructions includes how to sleep safely and comfortably after rhinoplasty.

 Does sleeping help you heal faster after surgery?

 Sleep is essential to a healthy immune system and quick recovery.
-Your body must work extra hard after surgery, so it is normal to feel fatigued during the first few days post-op.
-Resting during this time is important, so you don’t overwork your body.
+Your body must work extra hard after surgery, so it’s normal to feel fatigued during the first few days post-op.
+Resting during this time is important so you don’t overwork your body.

 Additionally, when you sleep, your body is able to dedicate more blood flow to the injured muscles and tissues.
 This extra blood delivers more oxygen and nutrients, which will aid healing.
 Lastly, sleep can play a big role in your response to pain.
 Getting more sleep often helps reduce the amount of pain you experience.